Ajeesh25353646/Ajeesh25353646/README.md

 For deployment, I currently use a combination of streamlit, Docker and AWS.

-Feel free to Contact me at: gargajeesh@gmail.com
+I am always open to new oppurtunities, Feel free to reach out at: gargajeesh@gmail.com